More about Cloud Backup

 10. Managed Infrastructure

-Cloud Manager is delivered as a managed service in a SaaS model.
-SaaS-based managed services offer better security than on-prem backup solutions.
-All security aspects are managed by the service provider with best-in-class industry expertise and a regularly updated technical stack, leaving minimal room for external infiltrations to the service.
 There are fewer moving parts in the architecture that could introduce vulnerabilities.
 As the cloud environment hosting the backup data is managed by the customer, it can be secured through cloud-native security controls like RBAC and MFA.
 ONTAP environments spanned across different clouds are managed securely from the Cloud Manager interface, which further reduces exposure.

 Conclusion

 One of the most noteworthy advantages of NetApp Cloud Backup is bolstered security.
 With advanced encryption mechanisms, secure connectivity, storage, and a managed control plane approach, Cloud Backup provides best-in class protection for your mission critical data.
 However, that isn’t the only advantage that it provides.
-Some other benefits include independent immutable read-only backups, alignment with 3-2-1 backup strategy, indexed catalog for search and restore, and cost optimization.
+Some other benefits include independent immutable read-only backups, alignment with 3-2-1 backup strategy, indexed catalog for single-file search and restore, and cost optimization.